YaoGroup/DIFFICE_jax/tutorial/README.md

 In addition, we provided the ipynb file that allows the user to directly run the code online (on Colab).

 ## Problem setup
-Considering the case of floating ice moving in a given domain, synthetic data refers to velocity and thickness data of the ice computed by solving the Shallow-shelf Approximation equation and steady mass conservation equations numerically with a given viscosity, which reads
+Considering the case of floating ice moving in a given domain, synthetic data refers to the ice velocity and thickness data obtained by solving the Shallow-shelf Approximation equation and steady mass conservation equations numerically with a given viscosity, which reads

 $$\begin{array}{l}